Native Arts in Miniature Opening Reception.

 Ticket Release Schedule

-Friday, December 19: Registration opens to the general public ($10)
+Friday, January 9: Registration opens to the general public ($12)

-Members of federally recognized tribes can attend FREE.
+Members of federally recognized tribes can attend free.
 Email info@toyandminiaturemuseum.org or call 816.235.8000 for more information.

 Evening Program